TL;DR

 Limited Cash or Income Insurance Protection (LCIIP)

 While PMI covers the cost of your treatment, it doesn't cover your loss of earnings.
 This is where a separate but complementary policy, often called Income Protection Insurance, comes in.
-Some PMI plans may offer a limited cash benefit (LCIIP) if you are hospitalised, but a full Income Protection policy is the best way to create a financial safety net.
-It pays you a regular, tax-free portion of your salary if you're unable to work due to illness or injury, ensuring your personal bills are paid while you focus on recovery.
+Some PMI plans may offer a limited cash benefit (LCIIP) if you are hospitalised, but a full Income Protection policy is one way to create a financial safety net.
+It pays you a regular, potentially tax-efficient portion of your salary if you're unable to work due to illness or injury, ensuring your personal bills are paid while you focus on recovery.

 Comprehensive Cancer Cover